Pwelling/simpleRestApi/README.md

 # simpleRestApi
 This simple REST-API I've made as result of a job-interview

-You can find a working copy at elastique.welling-online.eu
+You can find a working copy at http://elastique.welling-online.eu

 available calls:
 - /books/highlighted